 - continuing monitoring of significant risks and internal and external environmental factors that may change our risk profile; and

 - a regular review of both the type and amount of external insurance purchased, bearing in mind the availability of cover, its cost and the likelihood and magnitude of the risks involved.

-In addition to excom’s bi-annual reports to the board on key risks, there is a process of regular reporting to the board through the audit committee on the status of the risk management process.
+In addition to excom’s regular reports to the board on key risks, there is a process of regular reporting to the board through the audit committee on the status of the risk management process.
 Strategic planning, internal audit and other risk control specialist processes are integrated into line management’s risk processes and simplified risk reporting.
-The team, led by internal audit, has rolled out a refreshed guidance and group methodology.

-Key reports include those that identify, assess and monitor strategic, financial, reputational and operational risks in each country, division and on a group basis.
+Key reports include those that identify, assess and monitor strategic, financial, reputational and operational risks in each country, division, group function and on a group basis.